dviersel/claude-ast-skill/README.md

 ## What is This?

+Agent Skills are modular capabilities that extend Claude’s functionality.
+Each Skill packages instructions, metadata, and optional resources (scripts, templates) that Claude uses automatically when relevant.

-This skill teaches Claude how to write and use ast-grep rules to perform advanced code searches.
+ast-grep skill teaches Claude how to write and use ast-grep rules to perform advanced code searches.
 Unlike traditional text-based search (grep, ripgrep), ast-grep understands the structure of your code, allowing you to find patterns like:

 - "Find all async functions that don't have error handling"
 - "Locate all React components that use a specific hook"
 - "Find functions with more than 3 parameters"
 - "Search for console.log calls inside class methods"

 ## Prerequisites